worldofmarcus/project-portfolio-4/README.md

 *Links that are visible to logged out user*

-* About - Includes information about Review | Alliance.
+* About - Includes information about Review | Alliance and presents the reviewers that are registered.
 * All - Lists all reviews on the site independent of category type of review.
 * Albums - Lists all album reviews.
 * Concerts - Lists all concert reviews.